Abid-Hossain-Sifat/Assignment7-Keen-Keeper/README.md

 ## 🚀 Run Locally

-Follow these steps to run the DigiTools Platform on your local machine:
+Follow these steps to run the Keen Keeper on your local machine:

 ## 📌 Prerequisites